bigcommerce/dev-docs/docs/stencil-docs/localization/localizing-stores.md

 You can configure each store's default currency in the BigCommerce control panel.
 For details, see [Changing Your Default Currency](https://support.bigcommerce.com/s/article/Managing-Currencies#default).

 ### Localizing date format
-You can set the appropriate date format for your store's language/region in the BigCommerce control panel: **Store Setup** › **Store Settings** › [**Date & Timezone**](http://login.bigcommerce.com/deep-links/manage/settings/store).
+You can set the appropriate date format for your store's language/region in the BigCommerce control panel: **Settings** › **General** › [**Date & Timezone**](http://login.bigcommerce.com/deep-links/manage/settings/store).
 For details, see [Date & Timezone Settings](https://support.bigcommerce.com/s/article/Store-Settings#date-time).

 ### Localizing order statuses
 You can configure the `order-status` labels displayed on a BigCommerce storefront outside your theme.
 You can translate each of these strings in the BigCommerce control panel under **Orders** ›
  [**Order Statuses**](http://login.bigcommerce.com/deep-links/manage/orders/order-statuses).
 For instructions, see [Customizing an Order Status Label](https://support.bigcommerce.com/s/article/Order-Statuses#rename).

 ### Localizing the blog
-Blog entries are managed through the BigCommerce control panel under **Storefront Content** › [**Blog**](https://login.mybigcommerce.com/manage/content/blog).
+Blog entries are managed through the BigCommerce control panel under **Storefront** › [**Blog**](https://login.mybigcommerce.com/manage/content/blog).
 You can add blog content in any language you choose.
 For details, see [Creating a Blog Post](https://support.bigcommerce.com/s/article/Using-the-Built-In-Blog#creating-post).

 ### Localizing static web pages
 If you create static pages as Stencil custom templates, you can localize their content just like other theme pages' content.
-However, if you create custom pages in the BigCommerce control panel under **Storefront Content** › [**Web Pages**](http://login.bigcommerce.com/deep-links/manage/content/pages), you must also enter their localized content in the control panel.
+However, if you create custom pages in the BigCommerce control panel under **Settings** › **General** › **Miscellaneous** › **URL Structure** › [**Web Page URL Settings**](http://login.bigcommerce.com/deep-links/manage/content/pages), you must also enter their localized content in the control panel.

 ### Managing transactional emails

 To fully localize a store into a language other than English, disable the sending of BigCommerce native emails.
-To disable native emails, go to **Storefront** › [**Email Templates**](http://login.bigcommerce.com/deep-links/manage/storefront-manager/email-templates).
+To disable native emails, go to **Marketing** › [**Transactional Emails**](http://login.bigcommerce.com/deep-links/manage/transactional-emails).
 Uncheck each email type that you prefer to customize.

 You can localize transactional emails by using compatible third-party apps such as [CM Commerce](https://www.bigcommerce.com/apps/cm-commerce/).